Provable avoidance of barren plateaus for the Quantum Approximate Optimization Algorithm with Grover mixers: Applications

-\begin{rmk} Recall that the classical Grover search algorithm addresses the task of identifying a marked element among $N=2^n$ possibilities, where the set of marked elements may contain one or several items.
-The algorithm achieves query complexity $O(\sqrt{N/|M|})$, where $|M|$ denotes the number of marked elements.
-In its QAOA formulation, Grover's algorithm employs the mixer Hamiltonian $\mathcal{G}_M$, with the initial state chosen as $\ket{\xi} = \ket{++\cdots+}$ and the problem Hamiltonian given by the projector onto the uniform superposition of all marked states.
-Since the objective function for the search problem takes only two values, $0$ and $1$, the corresponding dynamical Lie algebra is
+Recall that the classical Grover search algorithm \cite{Grover} addresses the task of identifying a marked element among $2^n$ possibilities, where the set $\mathcal M$ of marked elements may contain one or several items.
+The algorithm achieves query complexity $\mathcal{O}(\sqrt{2^n/|\mathcal{M}|})$, where $|\mathcal{M}|$ denotes the number of marked elements.